 In this post, I am sharing a bulletproof coffee recipe with coconut oil and butter or ghee and discuss why it’s often referred to as the ‘unicorn fuel’.
 Plus, is it worth the hype?

-You’ve probably heard about bulletproof coffee or butter coffee by now – it’s the trend that’s taken coffee to a whole new level.
-If you haven’t come across it yet, it’s made by blending black coffee with unsalted butter and an extract of coconut oil.
-It’s claimed to have multiple benefits, from improving mental focus and physical performance, increasing energy and speeding up fat loss.
-Bulletproof coffee is becoming increasingly popular and we’ve even noticed it popping up on the menu in several cafes.
+You’ve probably heard of bulletproof coffee or butter coffee by now – it’s the trend that’s taken coffee to a whole new level.
+If you haven’t come across it yet, it’s made by blending black coffee with unsalted butter and coconut oil or MCT oil.

 Who came up with Bulletproof Coffee?

-Additionally, the type of saturated fat in butter and coconut oil slow down the caffeine rush providing a more sustained release of caffeine.
+Additionally, the type of saturated fat in butter and coconut oil slows down the caffeine rush providing a more sustained release of caffeine.